thetippingscales/thetippingscales.github.io/_drafts/nfts-the-next-stage-of-the-evolutionary-block-chain-in-the-art-world.md

 title: 'NFTs: the next stage of the evolutionary (block)chain in the art world?'

 ---
+> _Disclaimer: The views expressed below are that of the individual author._

 Non-fungible tokens (NFTs) are representations of unique digital assets on the Ethereum blockchain, a digital record of transactions involving cryptocurrency.
 This can become rather complicated, requiring regular dives into the nearest dictionary, but the most important definition is that of non-fungible which, according to Merriam-Webster, means something that “cannot be copied, substituted or subdivided”.
 Imagine the Mona Lisa for example, while innumerable prints, photos and copies of it exist in the world, only one is the original.